DS-Meena/Learning-ML/Prompt Engineering/Prompt Engineering For LLM.md

 💡 **Pro Tip**: Combine active prompting with other techniques like role-based or chain-of-thought prompting for even more precise control over AI outputs.

-## Dynamic Prompt Engineering Techniques
+## Automatic Prompt Engineering 🤖

-Dynamic prompt engineering involves creating adaptable prompts that can automatically adjust based on context, user input, and changing requirements.
+Automatic prompt engineering involves creating adaptable prompts that can automatically adjust based on context, user input, and changing requirements.
 Here's how to implement automatic prompt engineering for dynamic situations:

 ### 1. Template-Based Generation